Primark Geolocation

 Overview

-I designed a new geolocation feature for Primark’s CLP (Category Landing Page) and PLP (Product Listing Page) to simplify the store selection process — a functionality that previously didn’t exist.
+I designed a net new geolocation feature to simplify the store selection process for Primark online.

 My Contributions